Business rates revaluation 2023

 This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall.

-Find your new rateable values for 1 April 2023 and get an estimate of what your business rates bill might be (from 1 April 2023) using the find a business rates valuation service on GOV.UK.
+You can find details of your new rateable values for 1 April 2023 using the find a business rates valuation service on GOV.UK.

 Report property changes